dreampulse/modelizer/README.md

 });
 ```

-By the way: the default settings is: everyone can read/write anything.
+By the way, the default setting is: everyone can read/write anything.
 And yes I know this in bad idea and I promise I will change this soon! :-)

 Let's take a look at a slightly more complex example.
 With a boolean-result you can globally allow or deny the access to all objects of the model.
 If you want to allow the access to some objects (a subset of all objects) you can use a mongo-query to cut some objects out of the result.